 In 1629 the lands and castle were sold to Sir William Stewart, of Newtown Stewart in Galloway, Scotland, who renamed the town after his family and birthplace.

 Today only its south-west and north-west walls and a little of the south-east return survive.
 The most distinctive feature is the triple gables to the street, with the tall chimney-stack over the smaller centre gable.
-The stepped gables are a Scottish feature while the 8-pointed, star-shaped brick chimney-stack is derived from England.
-Half of a fine door survives near the south corner with a frustrating half date, 16.., on the remaining stone.
-Other features include the mullioned windows, clearly domestic and not defensive, fireplaces, a circular projecting stair tower, and a rectangular tower at the north east corner, perhaps a flanker tower on the bawn wall.
-The archways in the interior remain from its use as the town market place in the C19th.
+The stepped gables are a Scottish feature while the 8-pointed, star-shaped brick chimney-stack is English.
+Half of a door survives near the south corner, frustatingly with only half the date (16..) visible on the remaining stone.
+Other features include the mullioned windows, clearly domestic and not defensive, fireplaces, a circular projecting stair tower, and a rectangular tower at the north-east corner, perhaps a flanker tower on the bawn wall.
+The archways in the interior remain from its use as the town market place in the 19th century.
 The castle was burned by Sir Phelim O’Neill in 1641 and again by King James in 1689, on his retreat from Londonderry.

 Newtownstewart Castle has also the distinction of being the site of a significant Bronze Age discovery : An intact double cist grave and capstone.